mrkindy/node-typescript-express-typeorm-sqlite/README.md

-# small built with node, typescript, express, typeorm and sqlite
+# small task in project built with node, typescript, express, typeorm and sqlite